0xdefaceme/whitepaper/README.md

 Once an attacker has access to a contract's source code, they can setup a local environment using tools like Ganache, Truffle and Remix IDE.
 This local setup is then used to simulate attacks against the contract.
-Is a serious vulnerability found, then the attacker can - given the deterministic nature of Ethereum - confidentially assess whether it can be used to drain funds on the main net contract.
+Is a critical vulnerability found, then the attacker can - given the deterministic nature of Ethereum - confidentially assess whether it can be used to drain funds on the main net contract.
 Using privacy-preserving technologies like TOR, Monero and